MiltonTulli/obol-dapp-challenge/README.md

 ## Notes:

 - After constructing the tooltip component as per the designs, I noticed that its appearance did not align well with the pokemonCard.
 Therefore, I opted to use a smaller tooltip component that only displays the description.
 The scraping service continues to function in the same manner.
-I took the liberty of making this change to expedite things, but in a real-world scenario, it would have been a subject for discussion with the design team.
-Generally, there is always an element triggering the tooltip, and since this was not clear in the design, I also added an "info" icon.
-Hovering over this icon reveals the tooltip
+I took the liberty of making this change to expedite things, but in a real scenario, it would have been a subject for discussion with the design team.
+Generally, there is always an element triggering the tooltip, and since this was not clear in the design, I also added an "info" icon and hovering over this icon reveals the tooltip.